BaidikDoesNotCode/stock-tracker/README.md

 # Diecast Stock Tracker

-A **100% free, automated new-product detector** , watches e-commerce listing pages and emails you the moment anything new is added.
+A **100% free, automated new-product detector** , watches e-commerce listing pages using github cron and emails you the moment anything new is added.

-works directly from github actions.

 ---